 That said, we've already done all this in WaniKani, so if you don't want to spend time deciding what radical to learn when, that's a third option available to you.

-Alright, so you've learned how to learn the radicals, and how to use them to make stories that trigger the memory of a kanji's reading.
+Alright, so you've learned how to learn the radicals, and how to use them to make stories that trigger the memory of a kanji's meaning.
 Now you're going to learn how to memorize a kanji's reading by continuing your mnemonic.

 Memorizing a Kanji's "Reading" with Mnemonics